 If SFA determines that you are no longer eligible to receive aid that has already been disbursed to you, you may be asked to repay it.
 This is a result of the continuous, ongoing eligibility and reconciliation checks that SFA performs for all aid programs to ensure that funds are going only to students eligible to receive them.
 If necessary, a recovery of disbursed funds from you will take one of the following forms:

-If you attend Autumn/Spring Semester First Session only or Autumn/Spring Semester Second Session only, your session only includes seven weeks.
-Since living expenses, based on standard allowances determined by the SFA, can only be included for your seven-week period of attendance, your financial aid may be adjusted accordingly.
+If you attend Summer Semester First Session only or Summer Semester Second Session only, your session only includes seven weeks.
+Since living expenses, based on standard allowances determined by the SFA, can only be included for your period of attendance attendance, your financial aid may be adjusted accordingly.